Best Interests Assessor

 Who the module is aimed at

-Professionals including Social Workers, Nurses, Occupational Therapists and Chartered Psychologists who already demonstrate a high level professional practice in their specialism.
+The module is restricted in law to Social Workers, Nurses, Occupational Therapists and Chartered Psychologists who already demonstrate a high level professional practice in their specialism.
 You will be able to work independently and autonomously and have a working knowledge of the Mental Capacity Act (2005) and human rights legislation.
+You will need access to shadowing of 3-4 DoLS assessments authorised by a DoLS team manager.
+Successful completion of this module will provide you with the knowledge to allow you to be appointed as a BIA by a local authority and is formally acknowledged as an appropriate course by Social Work England."

 Benefits of taking the module to the individual, the organisation and the patient